ychernysheva/sdl_atf_test_scripts/README.md

 ```

 #### Known Issues
 Some test cases are failed due to known SDL issues.
-List of failed test cases avaliable in KnownIssues.md
+List of failed test cases available in KnownIssues.md